CaseyHeineck/asteroid-clusters/README.md

 # Looking to add more to the game to make it feel like a game, future objectives include:
+* ~~Add a scoring system~~
+    - Implement higher scoring for larger asteroids
+    - Have a small popup showing the amount being added to total when destructed
+* ~~Implement multiple lives and respawning~~
+    - Show on screen how many lives the player has left
+    - Implement a cooldown system so player does not die on respawn too quickly
 * Add an explosion effect for the asteroids
 * Add acceleration to the player movement
 * Make the objects wrap around the screen instead of disappearing